lolwierd/CS50_AI/README.md

 # CS50_AI
-Projects and shit from [CS50 AI course](https://cs50.harvard.edu/ai/2020/)
+Projects and shit from the [CS50 AI course](https://cs50.harvard.edu/ai/2020/)